Should scuba divers be using vapes and what harm is there in vaping in-between dives?

 Hypoglycemia is a condition caused by a very low level of blood sugar (glucose), which is common in people with with diabetes.

-In essence, and whilst the above physiological effects are not too likely in normal circumstances and in most healthy adults, in my opinion there’s still the possibility of an added risk for scuba divers that use vapes that should be avoided.
+In essence, and whilst the above physiological effects are not too likely in normal circumstances and in most healthy adults, in my opinion there’s still the possibility of an added risk for scuba divers who use vapes that should be avoided.

 Nicotine and scuba diving